msu-eele-465/final-project-ecallery888/docs/planning/proposal.md

 **Outline how you meet the requirements for your desired prescalar level**

 **The inputs to the system will be:**
-1. Short description of input #1
+1. Button
-2.
+2. Keypad
+3. Temperature sensor (RTC)

 **The outputs of the system will be:**
-1. Short description of output #1
+1. LCD display
-2.
+2. Buzzer
+3. Motor
+4. LED(s)

 **The project objective is**

 {text – 1 to 2 sentences}

 **The new hardware or software modules are:**
-1. Short description of new hardware or software module
+1. Servo motor
 2. ICC or eCOMP